brightspot/react-examples/README.md

 docker-compose up
 ```

-Enter `CTRL C` to stop the docker container.
+Enter `CTRL c` to stop the docker container.

-## Uploading Content to Brightspot
+## Uploading Content to Brightspot 📤

 JS Classes make it possible to create and modify Brightspot CMS content with JavaScript (TypeScript).